 The incredible Glacier Express will take you past a range of breathtaking Swiss landscapes.
 It is sometimes referred to as the ‘slowest express train in the world’, and is certainly one of the most memorable day trips from Zurich by train.

-Take the train – or an organised tour on the Glacier Express
+Take the train – or a private tour to ride on the Glacier Express

-Visitors can choose between booking each trip separately as detailed above, or can take an organised, self-guided or guided tour (including a three course lunch) on board the Glacier Express.
+Visitors can choose between booking each trip separately as detailed above, or book a private tour which includes travel on the Glacier Express.

-- Self-guided day trip on the Glacier Express from Zurich > click here for prices.
+- Private day trip on the Glacier Express from Zurich > click here to enquire.

 Appenzeller cheese comes from this region, and about 10 kilometres from town is the Show Dairy (Schaukaserei) at Stein, where the local produce can be sampled and is sold.